edoardottt/MSc-CyberSecurity-Sapienza/Network-Infrastructures/NI_theory.md

 	However, if the interference happened at the end user level, it would not be possible to cancel it.
 	For this reason, NEXT is one of the reasons for the frequency division for upstream and downstream in ADSL (i.e. the two bands are not overlapped).

+### Describe the functions that are performed in the different functional areas of a network and the main network topologies used in that areas.

 ### Which are the key differences of the old use of the copper wire to provide data (analog voice band modem) and the digital one.